reberthkss/warrior_vs_dragon_assembly/PROJECT_CONTEXT.md

 4. **Sword Ability**: No HP damage but guarantees compound interest and stuns dragon
 5. **Flank Ability**: High-risk high-reward with 40% critical chance and increased damage
 6. **Lance Ability**: Defensive option with reduced damage but grants evasion buff
-7. **Quiz Ability**: Placeholder for future AOC quiz integration, applies compound interest directly
+7. **Quiz Ability**: 6 educational questions about computer architecture and hardware
+   - Random selection from unanswered questions
+   - 5x compound interest on correct answers
+   - -5 HP penalty on wrong answers
+   - Each question can only be answered correctly once
 8. **Dragon Balance**: Low hit rate (30%) compensated by very high damage (20-35)
 9. **Evasion Mechanics**: Both player (Lance) and dragon (Fly) can activate evasion buffs
 10. **Stun Mechanics**: Both combatants can be stunned, causing them to skip their turn entirely